Eniola-Hannah/Pixar-Films-Analysis/README.md

 ### 2. Audience & Critical Reception
 a.
-Critics (IMDB, Rotten tomatoes, Metacritics) vs. Box office revenue Correlation There is a weak positive correlation between a film’s budget and its box office earnings in different regions:
+Correlation Between Critics’ Ratings and Box Office Revenue There is a weak positive correlation between a film’s ratings from critics and its box office earnings:
+   - IMDB vs. Box Office – Correlation coefficient: 0.2962
-   - US/Canada Region – Correlation coefficient: 0.1999
+   - Rotten Tomatoes vs. Box Office – Correlation coefficient: 0.2294
-   - International Region – Correlation coefficient: 0.3389
+   - Metacritic vs. Box Office – Correlation coefficient: 0.2152

+Since correlation values between 0.1 and 0.3 indicate a weak positive relationship, this suggests that critics' ratings (IMDB, Rotten Tomatoes, and Metacritic) do not significantly impact box office revenue.

+However, CinemaScore appears to have a stronger impact on box office earnings than critics' ratings, making it a more reliable indicator of a film’s financial success.

 b.
-Distribution of films by CinemaScore rating
-  - Films with 'A' Cinemascore rating are 15
+Distribution of Films by CinemaScore Rating CinemaScore ratings reflect audience satisfaction based on surveys conducted at movie theaters.
+Here’s how Pixar films are distributed based on their CinemaScore ratings:   - Films with ‘A’ CinemaScore rating: 15
-  - Films with 'A+' Cinemascore rating are 7
+   - Films with ‘A+’ CinemaScore rating: 7
-  - Films with 'A-' Cinemascore rating are 3
+   - Films with ‘A-’ CinemaScore rating: 3
-  - Films with 'NA' (Not Available) Cinemascore rating are 3
+   - Films with ‘NA’ (Not Available) CinemaScore rating: 3

-  - A+ Has the highest box office earning on an average meaning CinemaScore rating impacts the financial success of a film.
+This distribution highlights that the majority of Pixar films receive high audience approval, with most earning ‘A’ or ‘A+’ ratings, reinforcing their strong connection with viewers.

+A further analysis was made of average worldwide box office earnings per CinemaScore rating which shows that films with an A+ rating generate the highest average revenue, suggesting that a CinemaScore of A+ positively impacts a film’s financial success.
+   - A+	: 762162029.86
+   - A	: 705627954.13
+   - A-	: 309405952.67
+   - NA	: 71858621.50

+This reinforces the idea that audience sentiment at cinemas (CinemaScore) is a stronger predictor of box office success than critics' reviews.

 c.
+Trend in Audience Ratings Over the Years
+An analysis of audience ratings over time reveals that there has been no consistent improvement or decline.
+The number of films with improved ratings is equal to those with declined ratings, indicating a fluctuating trend rather than a clear upward or downward movement.
+   - First Rating: 1 (Initial baseline)
+   - Declined Rating: 13
+   - Improved Rating: 13
+   - No Change: 1

+This suggests that audience perception of Pixar films has remained relatively stable over time, with both positive and negative shifts occurring in equal measure.

-### Awards and Recognition
+### 3. Awards and Recognition
 a.
 About 22 films has either been nominated or won an Oscare Award.